AplayerDev/regular-polygon-explorer/README.md

 regular-polygon-4.png
 ```

-### SVG Export
+### SVG

-Export the current polygon as an SVG file.
+The polygon can also be exported as an SVG file.

 Example: